Kurt-Blair/Library/README.md

 Magazine: fee = $0.75/day

-The Rental was created to add new transaction.
-The Rental stores an Item, customer ID and number of rentals days and number of days late as attributes.
-The library system, which is another Class, has a collection of rental transactions.
+The Rental class was created to add new transactions.
+The Rental class stores an Item, customer ID and number of rentals days and number of days late as attributes.
+The library system, which is another class, has a collection of rental transactions.
 The class has two methods:

 AddTransaction: adds new transaction to the collection